Archdiocese of Southwark: Ministries

 The Archdiocese of Southwark Spirituality Commission identifies resources in the archdiocese and works to increase awareness and accessibility of them.

 "The Archdiocese of Southwark Universities Chaplaincy Team works in collaboration with universities and their multi-faith chaplaincies in South London, Surrey and Kent.
 There are Catholic Chaplains at Kings College – Guy's Campus, Goldsmiths, London South Bank, Roehampton and Kingston Universities and at the University of Kent at Canterbury."
 Most of the university chaplaincies work independently providing events for their Catholic community.
 Throughout the year, however, there are times when the Catholic Chaplaincy Team work together to either arrange or take part in events that are open to students and staff from across the different chaplaincies.

 Education

 The archdiocese is the foundation responsible for over 170 voluntary-aided and voluntary-controlled schools in the diocese and is the sponsor of two schools under the English academy program.

 Boundaries

-The archdiocese covers the London boroughs south of the Thames, the county of Kent and the Medway Unitary Authority.
-The diocese is divided into three pastoral areas, each headed by an area bishop and 20 deaneries, each of which contains a number of parishes.
+The archdiocese covers the parts of London south of the Thames (boroughs of Bexley, Greenwich, Bromley, Croydon, Lewisham, Southwark, Lambeth, Wandsworth, Merton, Sutton, Kingston and the eastern half of Richmond) the county of Kent and the Medway Unitary Authority.
+The diocese is divided into three pastoral areas (south-west London, south-east London and Kent), each headed by an area bishop and 20 deaneries, each of which contains a number of parishes.